 Glaucoma fellows take call for the Glaucoma Service about every third week.
 The on-call fellow is responsible for all glaucoma emergencies and admissions to the Glaucoma Service during weeknights and weekends.
 An assigned attending will be on call at all times and available for immediate backup for complicated cases, admission, or surgical procedures.

 Fellows are also expected to serve in the Emergency Department one half-day per week for six months.

 A detailed schedule of clinical responsibilities will be provided in July.

 All facilities are fully equipped to ensure that we provide optimal glaucoma care.
-Fellows have access to numerous devices that measure intraocular pressure (such as dynamic contour tonometry), several visual field machines (including Goldmann visual field) a nonmydriatic fundus camera, and OCT machines for optic nerve imaging.
+Fellows have access to numerous devices that measure intraocular pressure, several visual field machines (including Goldmann visual field), a nonmydriatic fundus camera, and OCT machines for optic nerve imaging.
 Additional imaging devices, such as swept source OCT with OCT angiography, are available at Mass Eye and Ear's main campus.

 All applicants must be eligible to obtain a full medical license per the Massachusetts Board of Registration in Medicine.